kizunanocoin/docs/docs/running-a-node/beta-network.md

 A few common reasons for joining the beta network include:

 * Learning node setup and management
-* Testing out integrations for services built on Nano before running on the main network
+* Testing out integrations for services built on KIZUNANO COIN before running on the main network
 * [Assisting in testing new node releases and features](#node-release-testing)
 * Contributing to a network testing various behaviors and patterns with the protocol